VIAT-Blog-Dec-1_2-GC-5-Secrets-to-a-Successful-BIM-Execution-Plan-1

 What do you want to achieve with this project?
 How does BIM further your ability to get there?
 Ultimately, the owner will pay for the project and use the building for years to come, so make sure you understand what success looks like in their eyes.

 These visions can vary widely.
 On one of our projects, the owner wanted to open their stadium on time for a major concert with Metallica & the San Francisco Symphony Orchestra, while another project had the transformational goal of creating a healthcare facility that elevated the standard of care for patients and healthcare providers.
+These visions should ultimately guide your BIM execution plan.

 Build the Roadmap

 Done right, a BIM execution plan serves as a roadmap for your entire team, with information about guidelines, procedures, expectations, and standards for BIM integration.
-Depending on your project’s unique needs, the plan may reflect various stages, including design, preconstruction, construction, operation, and management.
+Depending on your project’s unique needs, the BIM execution plan may reflect various stages, including design, preconstruction, construction, operation, and management.

 2. Gather Stakeholder Input and Perspectives